DACC4/dai-lab-http-infrastructure/DOC.md

 - Real-time monitoring of routed services and their health status.
 - Visualization of the request routing and the configuration of middlewares, services, and routers.
 - Ability to observe dynamic changes in the environment as Traefik automatically updates its configuration in response to Docker events.

+### Scaling instances using Traefik
+Start the docker in detached mode to easily run commands:
+`docker compose up -d`
+Use the scale argument to specify how many instances you want to run of each service:
+`docker compose scale todo_api=3 static_app=2`
+If the value is less than the current number of instances, the extra instances will be stopped.
+If the value is greater than the current number of instances, new instances will be created.